-Maybe Maui’s best kept secret, Waiohuli Beach in South Kihei is completely unheard of by tourists and rarely frequented by locals, though you may spot a few fishing there.
+Maybe Maui’s best-kept secret, Waiohuli Beach in Kihei is completely unheard of by tourists and rarely frequented by locals, though you may spot a few fishing there.
 Shallow waters make it great for walking, wading, and for little ones to splash in.
-Excellent spot to relax and catch a dazzling sunset.
-This beach is not listed on any map, but is very easy to get to; just take South Kihei Road until it meets West Lipoa Street near St Theresa Church, then head west.
-The road dead ends at the beach.
+An excellent spot to relax and catch a dazzling sunset.
+This beach is not listed on most maps, but is easy to get to; just take South Kihei Road until it meets West Lipoa Street near St Theresa Church, then head west.
+The road dead-ends at the beach.

 - What are Hawaii’s best beaches for kids?

-Hawaii has an abundance of kid-friendly beaches, though Po’ipu Beach and Hapuna Beach stand out for their consistently good weather, calm water and access to facilities.
-Po’ipu Beach has a lifeguard on duty seven days a week, and its central cove has a lagoon area with extra gentle waves perfect for little ones.
+Hawaii has an abundance of kid-friendly beaches, though Poipu Beach and Hapuna Beach stand out for their consistently good weather, calm water, and access to facilities.
+Poipu Beach has a lifeguard on duty seven days a week, and its central cove has a lagoon area with extra gentle waves perfect for little ones.
 Hapuna Beach has shallow waters and nearly always small waves, great for beginners.
-Other great family beaches include Hanalei Bay, Baldwin Beach, Ka’napali Beach, and Coconut Island.
+Other great family beaches include Hanalei Bay, Baldwin Beach, Kaanapali Beach, and Coconut Island.

 - What are Hawaii’s best party beaches?